Can Rodgers bring Celtic Champions League progress?

 Question of balance perhaps key

 Last season, Celtic earned plaudits for their overall approach in the group stage.
-They tried to play their attack-minded 'Ange-Ball' game no matter the opposition under now Tottenham boss Ange Postecoglou.
+They tried to play their attack-minded 'Ange-ball' game no matter the opposition under now-Tottenham boss Ange Postecoglou.

 It didn't translate into wins, just two draws against Shakhtar Donetsk, but seemed to provide a platform to build upon this season.